Christian entrepreneurship doesn’t have to be complicated.

 My response?
 It’s only evil if you let them be evil.

-What does God actually say about Christians being entrepreneurs?
+What does God actually say about Christian entrepreneurship?

 You see, business, money, and profits are inherently good things!